-Sample Funeral Message for an Infant Rev. Tony Cooke
+Sample Funeral Message for an Infant by Tony Cooke

 Dear Heavenly Father,